Unit 3 - Practice Quiz

 UML Modelling: Activity Diagrams Medium

-C. An Initial node and a Final node.
+C. A Fork node and a Join node.

-D. A Fork node and a Join node.
+D. Two Decision nodes and a Merge node.

 32 What is a key advantage of using swimlanes (partitions) in an Activity Diagram compared to a traditional flowchart for modeling a business process?